Tips for your Testimony in the Maryland General Assembly

-The Legislative ProcessThe Maryland General Assembly meets for 90 days each year, from January thru April and is made up of two chambers: the Senate and the House of Delegates.
-There are 47 Senators and 141 Delegates, respectively.
-The members of both chambers are split into different committees and it is in those committees that bills are introduced for their First Reading.
+The Legislative ProcessThe Maryland General Assembly meets for 90 days each year from January thru April and is made up of two chambers: the Senate and the House of Delegates comprised of 47 Senators and 141 Delegates, respectively.

 House Office Building

 Annapolis, MD 21401

 Paid parking is available in garages and a short walk away in downtown Annapolis, or at the nearby Navy-Marine Corp Memorial Stadium.
 It is truly in your best interest to arrive early as the parking garages fill quickly.
 You can take a bus from the stadium into downtown for $2 cash (have exact change!).
 The Calvert Street Garage is free to use after 6pm.
 More information on the State Shuttle can be found HERE.

 To enter, you also need to pass through a security checkpoint with an x-ray machine to screen any bags and a metal detector.
 DO NOT FORGET to remove and secure anything you couldn't take on a plane or into a courtroom long before getting to these buildings.
 You’ll also need to present a photo ID to the security staff when getting screened and wear the guest sticker you're provided.
 Make sure to keep it on throughout your stay.

 These days can be quite long, so plan accordingly.